decentralized-identity/presentation-exchange/spec/spec.md

 descriptors which comprise the value of the `filter` property
 ****MUST**** be restricted according to the desired predicate operation, as follows:
-  - To express the following range proofs, use the JSON Schema [numeric range](https://json-schema.org/understanding-json-schema/reference/numeric.html#range)
+  - To express the following range proofs, use the [[ref:JSON Schema]] [numeric range](https://json-schema.org/understanding-json-schema/reference/numeric.html#range)
     properties:
       - `greater-than` - Use the `exclusiveMinimum` descriptor.
 For